RealityBending/Pyllusion/README.md

 <h5 align="center">

-*A Python Module for Generating Visual Illusions*
+*A Parametric Framework to Generate Visual Illusions using Python*

 </h5>